title-image

 Open a new image 120 x 370 transparent.

-You can add a new layer and flood fill if you
+You can flood fill then add a new layer if you want to, but it's not

-and pasting the the sinedots candle on to the main
+necessary as we will be copying and pasting the the sinedots candle

-image straight away, I have only done it here so that
+on to the main image straight away, I have only done it here so that

 the image is visible in the screenshot.